ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 > [!primary]
 >
-> You can migrate your current VMware vSphere on OVHcloud environments as soon as you receive your request.
-You will need to submit your request via a [support ticket](https://help.ovhcloud.com/csm?id=csm_get_help).
+> You can migrate your current VMware vSphere on OVHcloud environments as soon as you submit a request to migrate via a [support ticket](https://help.ovhcloud.com/csm?id=csm_get_help).
 >
 > **Important**: The Particular Terms and Conditions (C&P) available since the beginning of September 2024 in the OVHcloud Control Panel must be signed for the migration to be carried out by the OVHcloud teams.
 >